Yorcard

 Yorcard was an electronic smart card ticketing programme in Yorkshire.
-It grew from the pilot of the same name which completed in 2009.
+It grew from the pilot of the same name completed in 2009.
 Yorcard Limited was a not-for-profit company limited by guarantee.
 Its two guarantors were the South Yorkshire Passenger Transport Executive and West Yorkshire Metro.
 The company's mission was to create a multi-operator smart ticketing system in the whole of the region of Yorkshire and the Humber, ensuring that provision is made to support (especially) smaller operators, multi-operator travel card organisations and regional local authorities.
 One of the strands of Yorcard's integrated ticketing strategy is to provide a very low-cost pre-paid smart card solution (similar in concept to Oyster's "Pay as You Go" product) for use by all the transport operators in the region.

 A trial of LASSEO based encoding was trialled in 2010 to see how the card could be used to allow citizens access to leisure and library services.